rschristopher/ischristtrue.com/src/ancient-views/prophecy.md

 32 righteous king is coming, and princes to rule ... do not be complacent but turn to the Lord

--33 final judgment and hell
+-33 fall of satan, exalt the Lord, consuming fire, final judgment, Zion forgiven

 ----